KRTirtho/spotube/README.md

 1. [flutter_secure_storage](https://pub.dev/packages/flutter_secure_storage) - Flutter Secure Storage provides API to store data in secure storage.
 Keychain is used in iOS, KeyStore based solution is used in Android.
 1. [flutter_svg](https://pub.dev/packages/flutter_svg) - An SVG rendering and widget library for Flutter, which allows painting and displaying Scalable Vector Graphics 1.1 files.
 1. [fuzzywuzzy](https://github.com/sphericalkat/dart-fuzzywuzzy) - An implementation of the popular fuzzywuzzy package in Dart, to suit all your fuzzy string matching/searching needs!
+1. [google_fonts](https://pub.dev/packages/google_fonts) - A Flutter package to use fonts from fonts.google.com.
+Supports HTTP fetching, caching, and asset bundling.
 1. [go_router](https://pub.dev/packages/go_router) - A declarative router for Flutter based on Navigation 2 supporting deep linking, data-driven routes and more
 1. [hive](https://github.com/hivedb/hive/tree/master/hive) - Lightweight and blazing fast key-value database written in pure Dart.
 Strongly encrypted using AES-256.
 1. [hive_flutter](https://github.com/hivedb/hive/tree/master/hive_flutter) - Extension for Hive.
 Makes it easier to use Hive in Flutter apps.